CodeReclaimers/neat-python/docs/glossary.rst

     multiplied by the weight then sent to the output (to a node - possibly the same node, for a :term:`recurrent` neural network).
     If a connection is not enabled, then the output is 0; genes for such connections are the equivalent of `pseudogenes
     <http://pseudogene.org/background.php>`_ that, as in `in vivo <https://en.wikipedia.org/wiki/In_vivo>`_ evolution, can be reactivated at a later time.
-    (Some versions of NEAT give a chance, such as 25%, that a disabled connection will be enabled during :term:`crossover`; in the future, this may be implemented as an option in this implementation.)
+    TODO: Some versions of NEAT give a chance, such as 25%, that a disabled connection will be enabled during :term:`crossover`; in the future, this should be an option.

   connection
     These connect between :term:`nodes <node>`, and give rise to the *network* in the term ``neural network``.
 For non-loopback (directly :term:`recurrent`)